-Bird Seed Agar:Colonies appear as dark brown in colour as colonies selectively absorb a brown pigment from the media.
+Bird Seed Agar:Colonies appear as dark brown in color as colonies selectively absorb a brown pigment from the media.

-Canavanine Glycine Bromothymol Blue (CGB) Agar: No growth or colour change.
+Canavanine Glycine Bromothymol Blue (CGB) Agar: No growth or color change.

 On the basis of differences in a number of mycological, biochemical, ecological and epidemiological characteristics, isolates of neoformans can be divided into two varieties, C. neoformans var. neoformans and C. neoformans var. gattii,